Pala-LakshmanSai/code-editor/README.md

-A synchronous code editor developed using monaco code editor, react.js, socket.io, mongodb and tailwindcss.
+A code editor developed using monaco code editor, react.js, socket.io, mongodb and tailwindcss.